agda/agda/doc/user-manual/tools/emacs-mode.rst

 :kbd:`SPC`
      is the space bar.

-Commands working with terms or types can be prefixed with ``C-u`` to compute without further normalisation, with ``C-u C-u`` to compute normal forms, and ``C-u C-u C-u`` to compute weak-head normal forms.
+By default, terms and types printed by interactive commands will be simplified by evaluating certain functions.
+Specifically, only those functions that match on a constructor pattern or a projection copattern will be reduced, as well as primitive functions of Agda.
+For example, ``(suc x) + y`` will be simplified to ``suc (x + y)`` but ``id 42`` will be printed as is.
+The level of normalisation of commands that print a term or type can be modified by prefixing the command by one or more repetitions of ``C-u``:

+* ``C-u`` to print the term without any simplification.
+* ``C-u C-u`` to print the full normal form.
+* ``C-u C-u C-u`` to print the weak-head normal form.

 .. _emacs-global-commands: